Navideck/universal_ble/README.md

 UniversalBle.timeout = null;
 ```

-## UUID format
+## UUID Format Agnostic

-All characteristic and service UUIDs will be returned in lowercase and in 128 bit format, across all platforms.
+UniversalBLE is agnostic to the UUID format of services and characteristics regardless of the platform the app runs on.
+When passing a UUID, you can pass it in any format (long/short) or character case (upper/lower case) you want.
+UniversalBLE will take care of necessary conversions, across all platforms, so that you don't need to worry about underlying platform differences.

-e.g. `0000180a-0000-1000-8000-00805f9b34fb`
+For consistency, all characteristic and service UUIDs will be returned in **lowercase 128-bit format**, across all platforms, e.g. `0000180a-0000-1000-8000-00805f9b34fb`.

-When passing a UUID you can pass it in any character case or format (long/short) you want.
-The plugin will take care of conversions across all platforms so that you don't need to worry about platform differences.
+### Utility Methods

-### Utility methods
+If you need to convert any UUIDs in your app you can use the following methods.

-`BleUuidParser.string()` converts a string to a 128-bit UUID format string:
+- `BleUuidParser.string()` converts a string to a 128-bit UUID formatted string:

 ```dart
 BleUuidParser.string("180A"); // "0000180a-0000-1000-8000-00805f9b34fb"